 China started by being an invaluable neighbor, making itself the top or number two trading partner of virtually every nation in Asia.
 “Seeking strength in numbers, Southeast Asian governments strive not only to tap into China’s new wealth, but also to embed Beijing in a thicket of organizations and dialogues in the name of ‘community-building’ and closer integration,” wrote Ellen Frost in Global Politician.
 “Conscious of residual wariness, Chinese leaders go out of their way to reassure their Asian neighbors that Chinese intentions are entirely peaceful.
 Unlike Washington, China has projected a sympathetic and listening attitude, offering aid and trade deals without immediately demanding anything in return” (May 14, 2008).

 Beijing is also extending itself diplomatically, economically and even militarily into anywhere and everywhere in the world with resources for sale.
-It has significant economic ties with all but five of Africa’s 54 countries.
+It has significant economic ties with every African nation except Swaziland.

 China has also laid inroads throughout the Middle East.
-Trade has risen from around $20 billion a decade ago to an estimated $230 billion in 2014.
-Trade volume is expected to exceed $500 billion by 2020.
-In 2015, China imported 7.4 million barrels per day and overtook the U.S. as the world’s largest oil importing country.
-The Middle East accounts for more than 52 percent of that supply.
+Trade has risen from around $20 billion a 15 years ago to an estimated $245 billion in 2021.
+In 2021, China imported 10.3 million barrels per day and the Middle East accounts for more than 47 percent of that supply.

 And Beijing exhibits none of the qualms that many Western nations have over doing business with corrupt, authoritarian, dictatorial, even genocidal regimes.
 It doesn’t sermonize—it just floods other nations with cash, workers, infrastructure, weapons and whatever else they need.
 Usually, it leaves with resources.
 And in some cases, it leaves behind a political mess.